jleedhyun/shorturl/README.md

 ### Prerequisites

-Ensure you have the following installed:
+1. Ensure you have the following installed:

 - Node.js
 - Yarn

+2. This project requires a MongoDB connection URI.
+You can easily obtain one by creating a database through MongoDB Atlas.

 ### Installation

-1. Install the dependencies:
+Install the dependencies:

 ```bash
 yarn install